 The probability density depends on time if the modulus square of the wave function depends on time.
 The wave functions are given at time $t=0$.
 The authors mention that the problem requires students to think about the time dependent phase of each term in the superposition wave function.
-This encourages students to frame the question as thinking about what it means to be in a superposition of states, what are the energies of each term in the superposition, and how the system evolves over time.
-This way of framing the problem suggests conceptual physics as the initial frame.
+This encourages students to frame the question as thinking about what it means to be in a superposition of states, what are the energies of each term in the superposition, and how does the system evolve over time.
+Framing the problem in this manner suggests conceptual physics as the initial frame.

 Students may start this problem by thinking of the time evolution operator, which is determined by the Hamiltonian of the system.
-After students recognize the correct time phase factors, they need to coordinate mathematical representations to show how the phase factors determine the time dependence of the probability density.
-In the context of quantum mechanics with more novel mathematical formalism, students can use mathematics in an epistemologically different manner to map their physical understanding to a mathematical representation.
+After students recognize the correct time-phase factors, they need to coordinate mathematical representations to show how the phase factors determine the time dependence of the probability density.
+In the context of quantum mechanics with more novel mathematical formalism, students can use mathematics in epistemologically different ways to map their physical understanding to a mathematical representation.